okfn/opendatasurvey/templates/faq.md

 * Select your country in [the list](http://2013.census.okfn.org/contribute/) and click on it.
 * You are now on the Country overview page for that country
 * Click the blue “Submit Information” button on the right next to the appropriate category.
-* Fill the form based on the data set you have found (there are detailed instructions on the page).
+* Fill the form based on the dataset you have found (there are detailed instructions on the page).
 * Click Submit.
 Your submission is now waiting for review, and will be visible in the table as 'awaiting review' after a few minutes.

 ### How can I correct an existing entry in the Census?